2Shaun/notes-app/README.md

 };
 ```

-I use `fs.readdir` to read the contents of `~/routes` and render the side navigation panel server-side.
+`recursiveReaddir` is ran at build time to read the contents of `~/routes` and construct a file called `data.json` representing the file structure of `~/routes`.
+This file is then passed into the navigation panel which is rendered server-side.
 If it's a directory, `contents` will contain the files inside.
 If it's not a directory, `contents` will be `[]`.

-`RecursiveAccordion` accepts this recursive structure, calling
+`RecursiveAccordion` accepts this recursive structure defined in `data.json`, calling

 ```js
 <Accordion>